[dropcap style=”font-size:100px; color:#992211;”]B[/dropcap]ermondsey Square, Bermondsey Street.

 We have just begun representation of Edwin Burdis, which I am delighted about.
 We have worked on a number of projects together already and he typifies my vision of the gallery in his unique fusion of painting, sound, music, sculpture and drawing.
 He is an artist – similarly with John Walter – who is prolific and ambitious and could work with varied spaces: gallery, window space, bar, basement, cinema and public square.
 Both these artists really push the limits of what such cross-disciplinary practice can be.

 Then artists like Clare Kenny, who will launch the new Vitrine Bermondsey Street space on 15th October, equally characterise Vitrine.
-Kenny explores where print and sculpture amalgamate.
+Kenny explores where print and sculpture amalgamate. [quote]There is nothing better

 than entering an artist’s